 Pine is not a hardwood.
 It is a softwood because it comes from an evergreen coniferous tree.
 Because of being soft, it is easy to cut, drill, and saw.
 Woodworking and carving Pinewood is easy.

-The wood is easy to finish and one of the best wood for beginners to learn woodworking techniques, and tips.
+The wood is easy to finish and one of the best wood for beginners to learn woodworking techniques and tips.

-Furthermore, I’ve answered some frequently asked questions about the hardness of Pine as well.
+Furthermore, I’ve answered some frequently asked questions as well.

-Hope you have gained good knowledge about the hot topic is Pine a hardwood.
+Hope you have gained good knowledge about the hot topic Is Pine a hardwood?

 So, let’s try your next woodworking project with Pine and see how its hardness is useful in your projects.
 Have fun in woodworking!